AdobeDocs/experience-manager-core-components.en/help/email/components/title.md

 role: Architect, Developer, Admin, User
 ---

-# Email Title Component{#email-title-component}
+# Email Title Component {#email-title-component}

 The Email Title Component is a section heading component for your emails that features in-place editing.

 ## Usage {#usage}

 The Email Title Component is intended to be used as the title or heading of a section of an email.

-The available heading levels can be defined by the template author in the [design dialog.](#design-dialog) The content author can select from available headings levels in the [edit dialog.](#edit-dialog) For added convenience, simple in-place editing of the heading text is also available.
+* The available heading levels can be defined by the template author in the [design dialog.](#design-dialog)
+* The content author can select from available headings levels in the [edit dialog.](#edit-dialog)

+For added convenience, simple in-place editing of the heading text is also available.

 ## Version and Compatibility {#version-and-compatibility}